 If you use rich snippets for too many irrelevant elements on a page, or mark up content that is hidden to the visitor, that might be considered spammy.
 Mark up what’s necessary, and not everything is necessary.

 Last but not least: within the security issues tab you’ll get a notification when your website seems to have a security issue.

-Do you already use Google Search Console for your website?
+Reading this post should give you a good idea of what Search Console is capable of and how to use it, so I’d like to ask you this: Do you already use Google Search Console for your website?
 If not, we definitely recommend creating an account so you can start collecting data about your website.
 Do you think something is missing?
 Feel free to leave a comment!